masyl/isomaton/doc/roadmap.md

 # Unplanned Backlog
+- Water has two bloc states... water on top and water under another bloc (same situation elsewhere?)
+- Figure out how item crafting play into the story and how it is done
+- "item" bloc types... pickable whe stepping on them, floating a little
 - Show relevant actors/entities in the UI with label
 - HTML5 persistance to stop/resume (persist blocks, entity state (position, inventory, health)
 - Day and night settings with ambiant decor (day, night, sun, moon, stars, clouds, etc)